-The following Share Incentives practice note Produced in partnership with Stephen Woodhouse and William Franklin provides comprehensive and up to date legal information covering:
+The following Share Incentives practice note produced in partnership with Stephen Woodhouse of Pett Franklin and William Franklin of Pett Franklin provides comprehensive and up to date legal information covering:

 Archived: The ability to offer tax-favoured employee shareholder shares or ESS (commonly used in private equity company arrangements) has been removed.
 The government announced in the Autumn Statement 2016, the removal of the following reliefs in relation to ESS shares:

 the income tax and NICs relief which applies to the first £2,000 worth of employee shareholder shares received by an individual

 the capital gains tax exemption in respect of all or a portion of the ESS shares, and

 the provision which ensures that, when a company buys employee shareholder shares back from an employee shareholder, the consideration is not a distribution in the shareholder’s hands

 The removal of the reliefs applies to any employer shareholder agreements made on or after 1 December 2016.
 However, any individual who received independent advice regarding entering into an employer shareholder agreement before 23 November 2016 still had the opportunity to enter into the agreement before 1 December 2016 and still receive the beneficial income and CGT tax advantages.
 Similarly, any individual who received independent advice on 23 November 2016 before 1.30 pm still had the opportunity to receive the tax advantages provided they enter into the Employee Shareholder agreement on or before 1 December 2016.

 The removal of relief does not affect ESS agreements entered into prior to the above dates.

 Free trials are only available to individuals based in the UK